janzenal/mini-competition/README.md

 To have the notebook running locally, you need to follow these steps:

-1) Clone the repo: `git clone https://github.com/Pensive1881/mini-competitionAAA.git`
+1) Clone the repo: `git clone https://github.com/janzenal/mini-competitionAAA.git`
 2) Inside the folder of the clone repo, create a conda environment: `conda env create -f environment.yml -n minicomp_AAA`
 3) Activate the virtual environment: `conda activate minicomp_AAA`
 4) Run Jupyter: `jupyter lab`

-Obs.: environment.yml is conda's equivalent of requirements.txt

 ## Data

-The data folder contains the csv files store, train and test which can be used to train and test you model
+The data folder contains the csv files store, train and test which can be used to train and test you model.

 ## Notebook

-The notebook contains a short summary of the reasing behind preparing the data and setting up the different models.

-The final test can be done with the notebook.
+The notebook contains two notebooks:

+model_training.ipynb for examining the train data and training different models on it.

+model_testing.ipynb for testing the models on the test data.